swhart22/compile-fec-data/README.md

 #### Prep the script

+Open up your terminal and run these commands.

 Clone the repository onto your machine:

 `git clone https://github.com/swhart22/compile-fec-data.git`

-Then install the necessary node packages.
-Navigate into your directory (if you're not already in it) and:
+Then install the necessary node packages by navigating into your project's directory (if you're not already in it) and running:

 `npm i`